UPDATED OCTOBER 2025

 82-years old | Miami Gardens, Florida

-Millicent Miller, 82-years old, was attacked by an American bulldog on June 27.
-Her son, who owned the dog, said that Miller bent over the dog's bowl to retrieve it when the dog latched onto her arm.
+Millicent Miller, 82-years old, died after being attacked by her son's American bulldog.
+The attack occurred on June 27 about 6:05 pm in the 900 block of Northwest 200th Terrace, a Miami Gardens police report states.
+Her son told police that Miller "bent over (Spike) dog's food bowl to retrieve it" at that point the dog latched onto her arm.
 Her son began hitting the dog with a stick, but was unsuccessful.
 The son's wife also intervened and was bitten on the chin.
-The dog, named Spike, then attacked Miller in the neck and stomach.
-In an attempt to stop the dog, the son retrieved a knife from the kitchen and began stabbing the dog in the back.
-Miller was airlifted to Jackson Healthcare System in critical condition where she underwent operations.
+The dog "Spike" then attacked Miller in the "neck and stomach area."
+Her son retrieved a "knife from the kitchen and stabbed the dog in the lower back."
+Miller was airlifted to Jackson Healthcare System in critical condition.
 She remained hospitalized until she died on July 12.
-Miller died of "complications of multiple injuries" due to dog bites, according to the medical examiner's report.
-The report also states that Miller had been hospitalized for dog bite injuries inflicted by the same dog on June 15, 2011, about a year earlier.
-She was discharged two days later, states the report.
+Miller died of "complications of multiple injuries" due to dog bites, states the medical examiner's report.
+The report also states that Miller had been hospitalized for dog bite injuries inflicted by the same dog on June 15, 2011.
+She was discharged two days later.
 Spike was euthanized after the second and fatal attack. [source citations]

 Date of death: July 12, 2012 Chained: No